NewStrangeWorlds/FastChem/README.md

 FastChem comes with a user guide that can be found here: https://newstrangeworlds.github.io/FastChem/ .
 It describes the installation and usage of FastChem and covers both the C++ stand-alone version as well as the Python interface.
 The manual also contains detailed information on the internal interface functions that the FastChem object class and its Python interface provide.

+# Notes on Apple-based computers #

+Newer Apple computers contain an ARM-based processor (a.k.a.
+Apple Silicon, Mx), which is not compatible with the x86 architecture used by many other Linux and Windows machines.
+This ARM processor has no hardware support for quadruple-precision numbers that are used in FastChem.
+Consequently, FastChem will run only with double-precision on these computers, which will cause convergence issues at lower temperatures.
+Since this is a hardware limitation of the Apple Silicon chip, there is no way to change this behavior within FastChem.

 # Licence #